Day Treatment Program or PHP Therapy

 If you experience moderate mental health or addiction problems, IOP treatment might be sufficient as a first step on your recovery journey.

-Reading to discover the difference between PHP and IOP addiction treatment is important, but always consult with the doctor for an initial assessment, so that your physical and mental health situation can be effectively gauged.
+Reading to discover the difference between PHP and IOP addiction treatment is important, but always consult with the doctor for an initial assessment so that your physical and mental health situation can be effectively gauged.

-IS PHP PROGRAM RIGHT FOR YOU?
+IS PHP THERAPY RIGHT FOR YOU?

 Whether a PHP day treatment is right for you depends on your stage of the recovery and healing process.